craigfay/brain_forest/markdown/Exodus.md

 Pharoah is more than a man, but also a god.
 The plagues are parodies of other gods in the Egyptian pantheon.

+## Chapter 5

+Moses and Aaron ask Pharoah for 3 days in the wilderness to have a ceremony with the Israelites.

+Pharoah requires the Israelites to make bricks without being provided straw.

+## Chapter 6

+God reiterates his promise to free Israel, and the writer recounts the lineage of Moses and Aaron.
+Moses asks God why Pharoah would listen to him with faltering lips.

+Moses is the great grandson of Levi.